Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 ***

-Harfenlabor Advisory Boards:
+**Scientific Advisory Boards**

+In order to insure scientific rigour and depth of research, each of the Harfenlabor's projects is guided by a scientific advisory board.

-The Barberini Harp Project has benefited greatly from
+The Barberini Harp Project has benefited greatly through the strategic guidance, resources and knowledge lent it by the member of its Scientific Advisory Board:

+Alexandra Ziane, musicologist

+Chiara Granata, harpist and researcher

+Costanza Caraffa, art historian

+Margret Köll, historical harpist

 ***